how to import rss feed to google sheets step by step

 • Using Google Apps Script to format the data in a Google Sheet as XML and then publishing the sheet to the web as a .tsv file.
 This method requires some scripting knowledge.

-• Utilizing third-party services like Zapier to create an RSS feed from new Google Sheets spreadsheet rows.
+• Utilizing third-party services like to create an RSS feed from new Google Sheets spreadsheet rows.
 This approach is more user-friendly and doesn't require coding skills.

 Learn how to automate your Google Sheets for maximum efficiency in our insightful post about Google Sheet Automations.